 By not sorting laundry properly, your clothing, bedding, and towels will become damaged over time.
-While this may not happen immediately, they may start to deteriorate over weeks and months.
+While this may not happen immediately, it may start to deteriorate over weeks and months.

-You’ll notice the detorition in forms of small holes, fabric pills, and discoloration.
+You’ll notice the deterioration in form of small holes, fabric pills, and discoloration.

 This is how to sort laundry

 There are many different ways how to sort laundry.
 The method I’m about to share may not necessarily work for you.
 As simple as it may seem to divide darks from lights, if you want to maintain the life of your clothes and keep them looking new and fresh longer, you’ll want to dive a little deeper into the wonderful world of sorting laundry.

 Yeah, that’s me trying to make it fun for you.
 Did it work?

 The first step in sorting laundry is to invest in a laundry basket.
 It doesn’t have to be expensive nor does it have to be a fancy one with several compartments.
 There are several different types of baskets available, but choose one that fits your living environment.

 Disclaimer: The links listed below are affiliate links, meaning if you click a link and make a purchase, I may receive a small commission at no extra charge to you.
 You can read the full disclosure here.

 If your space is limited or you don’t want or can’t find a multi-sectional laundry basket, it’s okay to keep everything together in one laundry basket or hamper.
 You’ll just want to sort your garments by making piles on the floor in the laundry room.